shivamp08/theshoppies/README.md

 - **View Nominations**: View the list of films already nominated (5 max).
 - **Remove Nomination**: Remove a nominee from the nomination list.
 - **Save Nominations**: Saves nomination list when user leaves page.
+- **shareable Links**: Share nominations with other people by using a shareable link.
 - Responsive User Interface.

 ## Built With